'Solar heat' or 'solar thermal energy' means the conversion of solar energy into a technically usable heat.

 In a solar tower plant, a combustion chamber in the tower receives the solar energy from a large field of reflectors.
 More than a thousand automatically positioned mirrors (heliostats) reflect sunlight toward the central absorber (receiver).
 Temperatures easily exceed 1,000 °F. Molten nitrate salt, steam, or hot air can be used as the heat transfer medium.
 If a large reservoir of the heat transfer medium is used, the turbines of the power plant can produce electricity at any time.
 The picture to the right shows PS10.
 Since 2009, Planta Solar 20 (PS20) near Seville in Spain obtains sunlight from 1,255 mirrors (surface area of 1,3 square feet or 0.1 m² for each) via a 165 m (531 feet)-high tower and converts it to an output of 20 MW.
 In February 2014, the Ivanpah Solar Electric Generating System with the power of 392 MW became the largest solar thermal power system in the world, located in Ivanpah Dry Lake, California.
 The system with three solar power towers was built on desert land with a mirror area of 2.6 km2.
-At the end of 2018, the largest solar power facilitiy (510 MW) Ouarzazate Solar Power Station is working in Morocco.
+Since the end of 2018, a larger solar power facilitiy (510 MW) Ouarzazate Solar Power Station is working in Morocco.
 The next largest site (700 MW CSP + 1 500 PV) seems to be the Mohammed bin Rashid Al Maktoum Solar Park.
 It is spread over a total area of 77 km2 in Seih Al-Dahal, about 50 kilometers south of the city of Dubai.
 But Spain still leads in the total of installed capacities with the half of the world-wide installed capacities, see also List of solar thermal power stations.